 We use Pass and Seymour / LeGrand as our primary device brand, though, we can get others if you desire.
 With P & S devices and plates, the devices have the best retaining quality for attaching conductors and the plates are slightly over-sized, non-breakable and have a matte finish that blends into the wall versus glossy ones that stick out against a wall.

 We have found that Nora Lighting recessed trims are very pleasant to look at and hug the ceiling very well.
-There are also a few more different styles than the Lithonia recess can that we use.
-We have decided to use Nora Lighting trims in conjunction with Lithonia cans in most applications.
+There are also different styles to choose from.
 There are no adjustments for the lamps, as with other brands, so all the trims and lamps look perfectly uniform with each other.
 The recessed trims are of a type that are all enclosed, where as other brands you can see the can housing if you look up into the trim area.
 The recess housing cans are manufactured nicely and are durable.
 For under-cabinet and different accent lighting, the Nora LED Tape Lighting works especially well in use, illumination and the low profile where cumbersome fixtures will not work.

 We use Kidde Smoke Detectors.
 They are easy to service for the homeowner and we have not had problems with them after we have installed them.
 With the new carbon monoxide detector code that has been instituted since January 2007, we have decided to install a combo smoke/co detector by the bedrooms and one on the mechanical area level.
 The state building code requires one by the bedrooms only.
 Click here for the manual for the smoke detector we use.

 For our bath exhaust fans we use AirZone SE-Series.
 It is a quiet exhaust fan with many quality features, such as energy efficiency, rust-proof, thermal fuse protection and more.
 There is also a wider array of models to choose from than our standard installation, cfm rating, sone level, exhaust fan/light combinations and heating elements.